bonsairoot/aoc/README.md

 # Advent of code
 ## What is aoc?
-Advent of code is a daily challenge lastin through the advent.
+Advent of code is a daily challenge lasting through the advent.
 See: http://adventofcode.com/ for more informations.
 There is also a [subreddit](https://www.reddit.com/r/adventofcode/) where people are posting and discussing their solutions.